azat-co/practicalnode/chapter4/chapter4.md

 # Pug Syntax and Features

 Pug is a Node.js brother of Haml, in the sense that it uses whitespace and indentation as part of its language.
+As with a real pugs, this Pug can either be cute and friendly or can chew your butt off if you don't know how to use it.
 Therefore, we need to be careful to follow the proper syntax.

-You can follow the Pug syntax examples in this section online, at the official web site&#39;s demo page(<http://pug-lang.com/demo>) or at the @naltatis resource,(<http://naltatis.github.io/pug-syntax-docs>) or by writing standalone Node.js scripts (examples are presented in “Pug Standalone Usage,” which appears later in this chapter).
+You can follow the Pug syntax examples in this section online, at the official web site&#39;s demo page(<https://pugjs.org/api/reference.html>) or by writing standalone Node.js scripts (examples are presented in “Pug Standalone Usage,” which appears later in this chapter).

 ## Tags

 Any text at the beginning of a line—by default—is interpreted as an HTML tag.
 The main advantage of Pug is that this text renders both closing and opening tags for the HTML element, as well as the `<></>` symbols.
 Therefore, we save many keystrokes as developers writing in Pug!
+It's very important to type as less as possible.
+It will allow you not only to avoid silly typos but also to avoid having a repetitive stress injury on your hands.

 The text following a tag and a space (e.g., `tag <text>`) is parsed as the inner HTML (i.e., content inside the element).
-For example, if we have the following Pug code:
+For example, if we have the following Pug code with h1 and p tags (elements).
+After the tag/element name, there's a space then text:

 ```pug
 body